rippl-svg/grad-based-plasticity-metrics/README.md

-# Neural Network Plasticity Metrics with SAC
+# Neuronal Activity Metrics with SAC

-This repository implements various neural network plasticity metrics in the context of Soft Actor-Critic (SAC) reinforcement learning algorithm.
+This repository implements various neuronal activity metrics in the context of Soft Actor-Critic (SAC) reinforcement learning algorithm.
 It features novel approaches to maintain network plasticity during training, including ReDo (Reset of Dormant units) and Grama implementations.
 ## Project Structure

 ```